p01nd3xt3r/adventurenet/README.md

 ## Project Goals
  - To further develop proficiency in Powershell scripting
  - To further develop proficiency in Experience Economy design and development
- - To create an on-topic, fun, and collaborative experience for IT Service men and women
+ - To create an on-topic, fun, and collaborative experience for IT Service persons

 ## Game Goals
  - To maintain a healthy, cooperative Company Status level